gastonstat/gastonstat.github.io/teaching/stat133/index.md

 ## Group Project

-More information about the group project will be posted on bCourses.
-In the meantime, please fill out the google form and submit your answers no later than November 13:
+More information about the group project __[here](http://bit.ly/1Mjkj0X)__.
+Please fill out the google form and submit your answers no later than November 13:

 - [Form for Lecture 1 (MWF)](http://goo.gl/forms/m2bvWX8BoF)
 - [Form for Lecture 2 (TuTh)](http://goo.gl/forms/RETJYmTrSu)